 Takeout: Komodo offers takeout.

 Seaspice Brasserie (Downtown Miami)

 Diners can take in the passing yachts and gorgeous Miami skyline while at Seaspice Brasserie, located in the heart of the city along the Miami River.
 Taking a cue from its waterfront surroundings, the Mediterranean menu is heavily focused on fresh seafood.
 The sea salt-crusted daily fish is a can’t miss staple that’s oven baked and served with black truffle risotto, lemon, capers, and brown butter sauce.
-Head there for happy hour — Tuesday through Friday from 5 pm to 7 pm — for an array of seafood staples including stone crabs, shrimp cocktail, oysters, and Osetra caviar while watching the sun set over the Magic City.
+Head there for happy hour—Tuesday through Thursday from 5 pm to 7 pm—for an array of seafood staples including stone crabs, shrimp cocktail, oysters, and Osetra caviar while watching the sun set over the Magic City.